 Hi!
 Is everyone ready for the big game day?
 We are both pretty excited that Beyonce will be the half time entertainment, and probably even more excited about all the food situations that happen for game day.
 This is the best day for those of us that just love appetizers, dips, or tater taquitos (what?!), or just generally tasty fried foods, like this recipe for Korokke.
 Korokke is a Japanese meat and potato croquette.
 The potatoes in this recipe are mashed, so it gives these croquettes a really nice smooth texture.
 We paired these with an optional katsu sauce for dipping, but that’s totally optional because these can stand alone!
-We partnered with Potato Goodness for this recipe, and you can find all kinds of amazing potato recipes on their site, like these Mashed Potato Puffs.
 So what are you guys planning to make for game day?

 Here are some yummy appetizer or snack recipes you might also enjoy: